 KE’s distribution network spans across 6,500 km2 serving a customer base of over 2.5 million consumers.
-We supply our customers through power lines, substations and pole-mounted transformers, and our network is divided into four regions and 29 distribution centres.
+We supply our customers through power lines, substations and pole-mounted transformers, and our network is divided into 30 distribution centres.

 Our distribution network comprises (as of FY 21):

 Transmission and Distribution Losses

 Over the last several years through on-going efforts KE has succeeded in reducing line losses and improving recoveries in several areas o f Karachi.
 The utility remains focused on further improving the situation through continuous process enhancements and several pilot projects are being explored.

 Annual T&D losses for FY 2018 stood at 20.4%, a decrease of 15.5% since 2009.